Techtonica/curriculum/datetime/lesson-plan.md

 - "Month" and "Day" of the week start at 0
 	- January is month 0
 	- Sunday is day 0
-- Moment.js is the most popular framework to deal with all the date/time conversions.
+- Although you can work with `Date()` directly, Moment.js is the most popular framework to deal with all the date/time conversions.

 ### Demonstration
-Instructor demonstrates in the video walkthrough how to work with Date Object in JavaScript.
+Instructor demonstrates in the video walk through how to work with Date Object in JavaScript.

 ### Independent Practice
+- Create some dates in Javascript.
+	- Create your Birthday
+	- Can you format/print a date in different formats?
+- Explain the "epoch time" to a friend.
+Why do you think "epoch time is useful?
+- Learn about other ways of working with dates
-Look at Moment.js documentation
+	- Look at Moment.js documentation

 ### Challenge
+- If you add (`date1 + date2`) or subtract (`date1 - date2`) two dates in Javascript, it returns the time difference in milliseconds.
+Can you write a function to subtract two dates but return the time difference in minutes?
+What about as a date object?

 ### Check for Understanding
+- What are the advantages of using numerical dates (milliseconds) vs. using object dates (`new Date()`)?
+Talk with a partner